mcls/php-ranker/README.markdown

 #### Ranking already sorted items

-If you've fetched some objects from the database which have already been sorted then you can set the second parameter of `rank()` to `FALSE`, which will improve your performance when ranking large arrays.
+If you've fetched some objects from the database which have already been sorted then you can set the second parameter of `rank()` to `FALSE`.
+This will improve your performance when ranking large arrays.

 ```php
 <?php